 But, as in life, skepticism can serve you well.
 Dig into the science.
 Read research.
 Discover credible sources.
 Question everything.
 At minimum ask, does this advice even make sense?
 Could this remedy do harm?
 Does this align with what we know plants need?

 And watch out for the assumption that correlation is cause.
 It is not.
-Just because you add Epsom salts to your soil does not mean they caused the plant to do well.
+Just because you add Epsom salt to your soil does not mean they caused the plant to do well.
 In fact, with all we know about plants and soil science, this is clearly not the case.
 You can read more about popular garden myths here.

 11Clean Your House Not Your Garden